Deskbot004/game-design/README.md

 ### Known Bugs
 - "Catching" cards while they are moving causes unwanted behavior that might break the game.
 In that case it needs to be restarted.
 Best not to touch cards while they're moving.
 - Cards on hand are sometimes wrongly aligned
-- Cards with multiple same support cards attached cause unwanted game states
-- Two "Win on draw" cards clashing always grants the enemy the win instead of a draw
 - Escape menu **Return** is buggy thus disabled

 ## Planned Extensions